BumblingBunny/ImageServer/README.md

 The setup I have comprises a custom-built arduino controlled "multi plug", lights, a heater, a DHT11 sensor and other bits and bobs.

+As it stands, this stuff "works for me".
+The reason I put it here is to force myself to clean it up a bit.
+Expect rough edges, but please do not hesitate to contact me on reddit (BumblingBunny) if you have questions, suggestions, or other feed back.

 This project is in the public domain.